 With French Long Stay Student Visa, students are allowed to work for 20 hours a week during their studies.
 In summer breaks and other semester breaks, the students are allowed to work at full time jobs.
 Working while studying is one of the most important ways for international students to fund their study abroad.
 Not only it helps them networking for their future jobs, it also helps them with the tuition fees and living costs when they are going through courses.

 That’s all for your Visa in France.

-Non-EU / EEA students who are looking forward to study in France, for more than 90 days, will need a long stay visa to Study in France.
+Non-EU / EEA students who are looking forward to study in France, for more than 90 days, will need a long-stay visa to Study in France.

-Process for Campus France takes an average of three weeks, and the visa processing time for student visa in France is 15 working days.
-The students should start the process at least 90 days before the date of departure, or as soon as they receive acceptance letter.
+Process for Campus France takes an average of three weeks, and the visa processing time for a student visa in France is 15 working days.
+The students should start the process at least 90 days before the date of departure, or as soon as they receive an acceptance letter.

 Study in Your Dream Destination